AkhilaChiluveru/hit-get/doc.md

     As a Player, I will add movement to the player, so that can move on screen

-4.Shoot a bullet
+4.Create a bullet

-    As a Player, I will create a bullet so that a player can shoot a bullet
+    As a Player, I will create a bullet so that a player can release a bullet

 5.Create a target